j-barney/thinkful-weLoveMovies/README.md

 ### Features include:

-+ View a selected movie's details such as description, rating, runtime, and average review rating.
++ View details such as description, rating, runtime, and average review rating for a selected movie.
 + See which theaters are showing a selected movie.
 + See critic reviews for a movie.
 + Rate a review.